CalebHasch/se_project_aroundtheus/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
 It uses flexboxes and grids to display content in an organized fashion.
+It also uses javaScript to dynamically add and remove content.

 **Figma**